About Benzie County

 • Their website, michigan.gov/mdhhs, offers online ordering through VitalChek with expedited processing available.

-• Divorce records (judgments of divorce) are maintained by the Benzie County Circuit Court Clerk and can be requested with proper identification and applicable fees.
+• Divorce records (judgments of divorce) are maintained by Benzie County Circuit Court Clerk and can be requested with proper identification and applicable fees.

 Applicants must provide valid photo identification and proof of eligibility, as Michigan restricts vital records to the registrant, family members, legal representatives, or those with a demonstrated legal interest under MCL 333.2882.
-The Michigan Department of Health and Human Services, Division for Vital Records and Health Statistics in Lansing serves as the state repository for all Michigan vital records and can provide certified copies for births and deaths occurring anywhere in Michigan.
+The Michigan Department of Health and Human Services, Division for Vital Records and Health Statistics in Lansing is the state repository for all Michigan vital records and can provide certified copies for births and deaths occurring anywhere in Michigan.
 There is no waiting period, and the license is valid for 33 days.

 Marriage records and certified copies are also available from the County Clerk.